khellang/Scrutor/README.md

     .FromAssemblyOf<ITransientService>()
         // AddClasses starts out with all public, non-abstract types in this assembly.
         // These types are then filtered by the delegate passed to the method.
-        // In this case, we filter out only the classes that are assignable to ITransientService .AddClasses(classes => classes.AssignableTo<ITransientService>())
+        // In this case, we filter out only the classes that are assignable to ITransientService.
+        .AddClasses(classes => classes.AssignableTo<ITransientService>())
             // We then specify what type we want to register these classes as.
-            // In this case, we wan to register the types as all of its implemented interfaces.
+            // In this case, we want to register the types as all of its implemented interfaces.
             // So if a type implements 3 interfaces; A, B, C, we'd end up with three separate registrations.
             .AsImplementedInterfaces()
             // And lastly, we specify the lifetime of these registrations.